bengl/presentate/README.md

 ```
 require('presentate')(slides, inputStream, outputStream, cb);
 ```
 Where the `slides` are an array as above, `inputStream` is a readable stream and `outputStream` is a writable stream.
 You can use `process.stdin` and `process.stdout` for the default behavior, but you can get more creative if you want, and make, for example, telnet presentation servers.
-The presentation starts when you call the `presentate`, and calls `cb` when the presentation finishes (by pressing Q or ESC in the presentation);
+The presentation starts when you call the `presentate` function, and calls `cb` when the presentation finishes (by pressing Q or ESC in the presentation);

 ## TODO